inno-devops-labs/F23-intro-course-labs/lab6/DiskSpaceAnalysis.md

 ```

+**Observations:**
+- It seems like i have only 1.9 GB of memory left on root and i need to optimize storage.

 ## 2. Inodes Analysis:

 - Command that I used for inodes analyis is ```bash df -i```.
 If we use `-ih` flag, the output is more human readable.